 Stress is something that many of us experience at work.
 But if you are dealing with responsibilities or excessive demands that are causing your stress levels to rise, it is important to make changes to stop them from becoming overwhelming.

 When our stress levels become too high, they can have a serious toll on our health and wellbeing.
-Stress can be incredibly difficult to leave at the office at the end of a day, and has the potential to impact on all areas of your life, including your relationships, sleep, diet and mood.
+Stress can be incredibly difficult to leave at the office at the end of a day and has the potential to impact all areas of your life, including your relationships, sleep, diet, and mood.

-If you feel that the symptoms of stress are starting to affect your quality of life, it is important that you plan strategies to tackle the problem rather than ploughing on regardless.
+If you feel that the symptoms of stress are starting to affect your quality of life, you must plan strategies to tackle the problem rather than plowing on regardless.

-There are a number of stress management techniques that you can introduce into your working day, so that you can stop stress from having a negative impact on you, both in and outside of work.
+There are several stress management techniques that you can introduce into your working day, so that you can stop stress from hurting you, both in and outside of work.

-EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body in order to relieve stress and restore your energy.
+EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body to relieve stress and restore your energy.

 You continue to tap energy points until you start to feel your stress levels subside.
-Once you are calmer, you then think of an uplifting and self-affirming phrase, and tap your energy points once again as this can help you to feel more positive and re-energised.
+Once you are calmer, you then think of an uplifting and self-affirming phrase and tap your energy points once again as this can help you to feel more positive and re-energized.

 When we are stressed, our ‘fight or flight’ instinct is triggered.
 This causes our blood pressure to rise, our blood flow to increase and our breathing to quicken.
 Meditation apps such as Headspace, Calm, etc. can help you to slow these responses right down.

-Guided meditation apps use techniques such as breath work, visualization and mindfulness to help you reduce your stress levels.
-They also give you the opportunity to observe the impact that stress triggers are having on your thoughts and feelings.
+Guided meditation apps use techniques such as breathwork, visualization, and mindfulness to help you reduce your stress levels.
+They also allow you to observe the impact that stress triggers are having on your thoughts and feelings.
 You then have the time and space to reframe your responses to these stress triggers so that they don’t take up so much of your energy or drive how you go on to behave.